JasonHonKL/Deep-Learning-from-Scratch/readme.md

 This is far from efficienct compare to how it done in pytorch, yet I do think it is far enough for me to get used to the logic behind deep learning.

+However this library is totally not for the purpose of production.
+It is just for us to learn about the mechanism behind.
+For deail and production usage one should use a more well developed library !

 If this repo can help you to learn don't forget to give me a little star.